Tiffanylqc/Scriptor-Jekyll-Theme/about.md

 <!-- >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite> -->

-As a hobby, Tiffany uses this blog to record her lifes covering technology, reading, thoughts and fitness.
+As a hobby, Tiffany uses this blog to record her life covering technology, reading, thoughts and fitness.
 <!-- As a hobby, Tiffany likes reading and travelling.
 John Doe authors the most influential design blog in Lithuania with over 100,000 page views a month.
 He lives in Vilnius with his beautiful wife, two boys and one girl. -->